00013540/WT_CW1_00013540/README.md

-# CW1 for Web Technologies module
+# CW1 for Web Technology module

 ## Purpose of the website: